festinuz/gecaso/README.md

 ##### Gecaso was created to be a simple solution that can be easily expanded to cover any needs of its users.
 Below is everything there is to know about using Gecaso.

 #### 1) "gecaso.cached" function
 This function is a wrapper that helps to set up cache for any synchronus or asynchronous function.
 It takes single positional argument, which must be an instance of class that is inherited from **BaseStorage**.
 It can also optionally be provided with a keyword argument **loop** which must be an instance of an event loop.
-Any keyword arguments provided besides **loop** will be passed to the **set** method of storage instance whenever it is being called.
+Has two keyword arguments: **\_loop** (event loop used by wrapper) and **\_hash_key** (default is "True"; if true, key will have fixed size of 65 symbols).
+Any additional keyword arguments provided will be passed to every specified storage with every **set** call.

 #### 2) "gecaso.BaseStorage" class
 Any storage provided to "cached" function should be inherited from this class.
 Base storage has 6 methods.